 Terms are very similar to the free play bonuses discussed above, deposit bonuses will need to be wagered a number of times before they can be withdrawn.
 For bingo this tends to be lower than casino with most rollover amounts set at somewhere between 4x and 20x the bonus.

 Be careful when wagering as not every game may contribute to the wagering requirement, especially if the site also allows you to use the bonus on casino games.
-Using the Virgin Games example, if you wager on bingo games you only need to rollover the bonus 4x but wager on casino slots this increases to 40x.
+Using one example, if you wager on bingo games you only need to rollover the bonus 4x but wager on casino slots this increases to 40x.

 There will also be a time limit on the bonus.
 This should be at least 7 days and some have long expiry dates of 90 days or even unlimited.
 Make sure you use your bonus in this time or you will lose it.

 There are some other important things to check to make sure you claim your bonus correctly: